nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### View full name of food item : `view`

 Displays the full name of the food item.
+This is useful when the food item name is too long to be displayed in the food list.

 Format: `view INDEX`